 Guidance Regarding Prohibited Discrimination on the Basis of Gender Identity Including Medically Necessary Gender Dysphoria Surgery and Related Health Care

-Insurance companies, health insurance companies, nonprofit hospital services corporations, nonprofit medical services corporations, non-ERISA employer group plans and managed care organizations shall not exclude coverage for medically necessary treatment including gender reassignment surgery for gender dysphoria and related health conditions.
+Insurance companies, health insurance companies, nonprofit hospital services corporations, nonprofit medical services corporations, non-ERISA employer group plans and managed care organizations shall not exclude coverage for medically necessary treatment including gender affirmation surgery for gender dysphoria and related health conditions.
+In addition, insurers may not deny coverage of gender affirmation surgery as not medically necessary on the basis of age without other clinical factors or circumstances supporting the decision.
 Insurance companies will not be expected to re-file existing policies but will be expected to implement those plans in a manner consistent with this Bulletin.
 As of the effective date of this Bulletin, new insurance policy forms filed by insurers will be disapproved by DFR if they exclude such coverage.
 This application of the law also covers form filings for plans to be offered through Vermont’s Health Benefit Exchange beginning January 1, 2014.
 Section 1557(a) under the federal Affordable Care Act (ACA) prohibits discrimination on the basis of gender identity and sex stereotyping in any health program receiving federal funds or by an entity established under the ACA including exchanges.
 The U.S. Department of Health and Human Services and The Centers for Medicare and Medicaid Services indicate that guidance on this topic will be published in the future.

 DFR is committed to ensuring that Vermonters do not face discrimination in accessing medically necessary health care benefits, including those based on gender identity and gender dysphoria.
 This is both a simple question of fairness and a matter addressed by existing insurance law and DFR regulation.